JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Quick Tutorial.md

 - Serve the zkWasm runtime environment
 - Provide the zkWasm REST API
 - Maintain the zkWasm state through merkle tree enabled database and Redis
+- Generate the witness from the merkle tree database for zkWasm verification
 - Calculate the new merkle tree root when receiving the zkWasm transaction batch for settlement

 ### 1. Get the zkWasm Mini-Rollup service